-• Ensuring compliance with any additional browser requirements that are defined by browser software vendors
+- •Ensuring compliance with any additional trust store operator requirements that the U.S. Federal TLS Root CA pursues or has inclusion in - Ensuring compliance with any additional browser requirements that are defined by browser software vendors

-1.3.3 Certification Authorities
+1.3.4 Certification Authorities

 The U.S. Federal Public Trust TLS PKI CAs are operated on behalf of the U.S. Government.
-The CAs are responsible for the creation, issuance and management of Certificates including:
+The CAs are responsible for the creation, issuance and management of certificates including: